niekwit/damid-seq/README.md

 $ snakemake --report report.html
 ```

-This report will contain run time information for the `snakemake` rules, as well as figures generated by the workflow, and the code used to create these.
+This report will contain run time information for the Snakemake rules, as well as figures generated by the workflow, and the code used to create these.

+## References

+TO DO